sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-43.md

 **Solution**

 The solution took me some time to figure out.
-Manipulating higher-order function like this can be tough, especially without a clear type signatures for function.
-DrRacket `trace` function was must useful.
+Manipulating higher-order functions like this can be tough, especially without a clear type signatures for each function.
+DrRacket `trace` function was most useful.

 ```scheme
 (define (square x) (* x x))